Evidence for Bose liquid from anomalous shot noise in nanojunctions of bad metal beta-Ta: Acknowledgments

-\textit{Acknowledgments.} We thank Connie Roth and James Merrill for assistance with spectroscopic ellipsometry.
-Experiments (Y.Z. and S.U.) were supported in part by the SEED award from the Research Corporation for Science Advancement.
+We thank Connie Roth and James Merrill for assistance with spectroscopic ellipsometry.
+Experiments (Y.Z. and S.U.) were supported by the NSF award ECCS-2448290 and in part by the SEED award from the Research Corporation for Science Advancement.
 Simulations (C.X. and Y.W.) were supported by the U.S. DOE Office of Science BES Early Career Award No.~DE-SC0024524.
 The simulations used resources of the National Energy Research Scientific Computing Center, a U.S. DOE Office of Science User Facility at Lawrence Berkeley National Laboratory operated under Contract No.~DE-AC02-05CH11231.